Innovating Protein Nanotechnologies for Cancer Analysis and Immune Activation

 A new generation of protein interactions- Superglue from bacteria

-- protein tentacles for Circulating Tumour Cell capture
+- protein tentacles for Circulating Tumour Cell capture, built using SpyLigase

-- protein dendrimers for detecting anti-cancer immune responses
+- protein dendrimers to broaden the detection of anti-cancer immune responses

 - Aleksic T, Chitnis M, Perestenko O, Gao S, Thomas P, Turner G, Protheroe A, Howarth M, Macaulay V. (2010) The type I IGF receptor translocates to the nucleus of human tumor cells.
 Cancer Research 70(16):6412-9